Plants and pets aren’t the only things that require preparations when left for an extended amount of time. Add your car to that list, too.

 But, if you’re going to keep your car isolated for a long period of time, it’s worth taking a moment to clean your car.
 Remove anything from the inside that is perishable, like snacks, as they could cause molding, mildew, and some seriously bad odors.
 Give the outside of your car a quick wash, as dirt, debris, and grime on the exterior can cause damage if left to sit for months.

-Believe it or not, just turning on your car does wonders for its long-term health.
+Driving your car does wonders for its long-term health.
 If left alone, certain elements of your car can start to deteriorate.
 For example, the battery will eventually lose its charge, and systems like the air conditioning and engine will eventually have some issues.

 Leave your parking brake off (if possible)